IgniteUI/help-topics/topics/02_Controls/igEditors/00_igCurrencyEditor/05_Migrating_to_the_new_igCurrencyEditor.md

-getSelectedText|Used to get selected text in editor.|This method is removed as it doesn't make sense to have such a method in numeric editor. getSelection|Used to get left or right edge of selection.|This method is removed as it doesn't make sense to have such a method in currency editor. getValueByMode|Used to get value in editor by dataMode.|This method is not supported. hasInvalidMessage|Used to check if invalid message is displayed.|This method is removed as its` functionality is covered by the API for the igEditorNotifier. mainElement|Used to get reference to jquery object which is used as top/outer element of igCurrencyEditor.|This method is renamed to `editorContainter` to better communicate what it does. paste|Used to paste text at location of caret.|This is renamed to `insert` and the `txt` parameter is renamed to `string` as it is a string of characters. remove|This was used to remove editor from its parent element, but keeps the rest of functionality|This method is not supported.
+getSelectedText|Used to get selected text in editor.|This method is removed as it doesn't make sense to have such a method in numeric editor. getSelection|Used to get left or right edge of selection.|This method is removed as it doesn't make sense to have such a method in currency editor. getValueByMode|Used to get value in editor by dataMode.|This method is not supported. hasInvalidMessage|Used to check if invalid message is displayed.|This method is removed as its` functionality is covered by the API for the igNotifier. mainElement|Used to get reference to jquery object which is used as top/outer element of igCurrencyEditor.|This method is renamed to `editorContainter` to better communicate what it does. paste|Used to paste text at location of caret.|This is renamed to `insert` and the `txt` parameter is renamed to `string` as it is a string of characters. remove|This was used to remove editor from its parent element, but keeps the rest of functionality|This method is not supported.